nothingface0/gpuFI-4/README.md

 - **Silent Data Corruption (SDC):** The application reaches the end of execution without error, but the data verification step fails.
 - **Detected Unrecoverable Error (DUE):** In this case, an error is recorded and the application reaches an abnormal state without the ability to recover (e.g., a crash).

-We additionally use the term “Performance” to label faults, which is actually just a Masked fault, which has the extra effect of leading to different total execution cycles of the application, compared to the fault-free execution.
+We additionally use the term "Performance" to label faults, which is actually just a Masked fault, which has the extra effect of leading to different total execution cycles of the application, compared to the fault-free execution.

+The results are stored in CSV files, so that they can be analyzed after the campaigns have concluded, in a dedicated directory for each unique campaign combination.
+See more about the `.gpufi` directory [here](#gpufi_analyze_executablesh).

+A complete step-by-step guide on how to conduct an injection campaign can be found [here](#full-campaign-execution-transcript).

 ## Available scripts